 Agatha Chrisite’s wise words of wisdom are applicable even when referring to an everyday vegetable.
 Brussels sprouts are a wondrous vegetable.
 They resemble mini-cabbages but are so versatile in the ways they can be prepared.
 They may look weird and they may smell weird but when you transform them with other ingredients you truly realize how much you love them.
 The most common ingredient to enhance the brussels sprouts flavor is pork: bacon, sausage, prosciutto, pancetta.
 This in itself is quite curious.
 Bacon.
 This magical treat enhances the flavor yet unfortunately decreases the health benefits of the brussels sprouts…. but all the same, it’s easy to devour them for days.

 Never fear, if you’re insane and don’t want to add bacon to your brussels sprout there are other recipes that you can easily fall in love with, no matter how ridiculous the recipe may be.

-- Put brussels sprouts in oven on top rack, cook for 10 minutes, then stir so that the sprouts get coated with the oil in the pan.
+Put brussels sprouts in the oven on the top rack, cook for 10 minutes, then stir so that the sprouts get coated with the oil in the pan.
 Cook for another 10 minutes.

 Sprinkle with cooked bacon bits & balsamic vinegar